Copyright © 2022 Iveda Solutions Inc. | All Rights Reserved

 Iveda has 31 employees in the U.S., Taiwan and Mexico.

-The company is currently trading on OTC Market with the ticker symbol IVDA.
+The company is currently trading on Nasdaq Capital Market with the ticker symbol IVDA.

 Iveda operates on a fiscal year that runs from January 1 to Dec 31.
 Quarter-ends